Sound and Relatively Complete Belief Hoare Logic for Statistical Hypothesis Testing Programs: A Simple Programming Language

 \section{A Simple Programming Language}

-\colorB{ In this section, we introduce an imperative programming language $\Prog$ to describe programs for hypothesis testing.
+In this section, we introduce an imperative programming language $\Prog$ to describe programs for hypothesis testing on a dataset that has already sampled from a population.
 This language has the following two features.
 First, it has a command for performing a hypothesis test and assigning a test statistic.
 This command also updates the history of all previously executed hypothesis tests, which is used to calculate the $p$-values for single and multiple tests.
-Second, $\Prog$ supports parallel compositions of independently running programs to ensure that multiple hypothesis tests do not interfere with each other. }
+Second, $\Prog$ supports parallel compositions of independently running programs to ensure that multiple hypothesis tests do not interfere with each other.